aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 #.
 Get OpenAPI 3.1 specification.
-    An OpenAPI 3.1 specification of the interface can also be easily obtained, by doing a HTTP Get on ``http://localhost:8000/openapi.json``  and there are various `tools <https://openapi.tools/>`_ to work with such a specification.
+    An OpenAPI 3.1 specification of the interface can also be easily obtained, by doing a HTTP Get on ``http://localhost:8000/openapi.json``.
+    Note that there are various `tools <https://openapi.tools/>`_ to work with such a specification.

     Using `Postman <https://www.postman.com/>`_, obtaining such a specification looks as follows: